 - Would you be more comfortable talking with a female or a male therapist?

 - What time can you commit to the process and how would this fit into your schedule?

 These questions can give you a better idea of where you should be looking when it comes to finding a therapist or mental health professional who is a fit for you.
-Being able to clearly communicate with someone and working with a professional who can accommodate your hours and make it as easy as possible to access help are important factors that can greatly improve your chances of obtaining effective treatment.
+Being able to communicate with someone and working with a professional who can accommodate your hours and make it as easy as possible to access help are important factors that can greatly improve your chances of obtaining effective treatment.

-While finding the right professional is an important step but there are also practical considerations when deciding where to go for help.
-The costs of getting assistance can be significant and so it is also a good idea to find out how much your health insurance can help with alleviating some of the expenses.
+While finding the right professional is an important step there are also practical considerations when deciding where to go for help.
+The costs of getting assistance can be significant so it is also a good idea to find out how much your health insurance can help with alleviating some of the expenses.
 They will likely have their own specific rules about how they cover these services.
-Sometimes, different insurance companies may have their own network of mental health professionals that they will require you to choose from.
+Sometimes, different insurance companies may have their network of mental health professionals that they will require you to choose from.
 For this reason, it is a good idea to reach out to your health insurance company and ask about the details of what may or may not be covered by your plan.